dantaki/gtCNV/README.md

    * A copy of the raw training is located here ` gtCNV/resources/training_sets/gtCNV_raw_training-sets.zip`

 * gtCNV performs a preprocessing step before genotyping; preprocessing output is located in ` gtCNV/gtCNV_preprocessing/` directory.
-   * You may wish to run gtCNV on new postions using the same samples.
+   * You may wish to run gtCNV on new positions using the same samples.
    * Pass the preprocessing directory in the command to skip this step
       * `python gtCNV -i sample_info.in -b new_cnv.bed --pre gtCNV_preprocessing/`